A Mathematical Framework for Linear Response Theory for Nonautonomous Systems: Response for sequential random systems with additive noise: Application to the Euler-Maruyama Integration Scheme

-Therefore Assumption~\ref{ass:strong_derivative} holds with $B_s=B_w=L^1$.
-Applying Theorem \ref{thm:LR_strong} we finally get \begin{theorem}[Linear response for random maps with uniformly positive noise] Under the above assumptions, let $\boldsymbol\mu^\varepsilon$ be the equivariant family associated to $(L_n^\varepsilon)$.
-Then the hypotheses of Theorem~\ref{thm:LR_strong} are satisfied with $B_s=B_w=L^1$.
-In particular, the linear response
+We are finally ready to state a first general result on linear response for sequential random systems with additive noise. \begin{theorem}[Linear response for compact random maps with additive noise] Assume the noise hypotheses stated above and the uniform differentiability condition \eqref{eq:fn_eps}.
+Let \(\boldsymbol\mu^\varepsilon\) be the equivariant family associated with \((L_n^\varepsilon)_{n\in\mathbb Z}\).
+Then the hypotheses of Theorem~\ref{thm:LR_strong} are satisfied with